What Information We Collect

 It is the patron’s responsibility to log out of any web site service or e-mail account when finished.

-Our Internet Use Policy was adopted by the Library Board on June 14, 2000.
+Our Internet Use Policy was adopted by the Library Board on 14 June 2000 and updated on 13 September 2012 and 14 November 2013.
 Patrons who use one of our Internet terminals agree to this policy when beginning a web session in order to proceed.

 You log on to our wireless network with your library barcode/password or your guest pass barcode/password.
 The history of your log on is retained but no attempt is made to match a barcode with a patron unless the library staff suspects misuse of the privileges stated in the library Internet Use Policy.